MohamadSanas/ML_based_CreditScoringModel/README.md

 # CodeAlpha_CreditScoringModel
-Credit Scoring Model built as part of the CodeAlpha Machine Learning Internship.
-Predicts an individual's creditworthiness using classification algorithms like Logistic Regression, Decision Tree, and Random Forest with evaluation metrics such as Precision, Recall, F1-Score, and ROC-AUC.
+Credit Scoring Model to predict an individual's creditworthiness using machine learning.
+Implements classification algorithms such as Logistic Regression, Decision Tree, and Random Forest.
+Evaluates model performance using metrics like Precision, Recall, F1-Score, and ROC-AUC.